Powder, Light powder, Groomed powder, Skied powder, Fresh snow

-Natural snow, Firm, Man-made snow, Hard-pack
+Natural snow, Firm, Man-made snow, Hard

 *The weather and the number of skiers might influence the snow conditions, the number of trails and the number of lifts in operation, which is re-evaluated during the day.
 This report reflects the conditions at the time they were evaluated.*